adtork/Jeremy-Azure-lab/PAN-NAT-IN-OUT/readme.md

 </pre>

-#Load PAN XML configs on both FWs
+#Load PAN XML configs on both FWs.
+Make sure to give adequate time between loading the config and committing the config as well as LB health probes.
 <pre lang="...">
 - Download Firewall XML files for PAN1 and PAN2 located in this repo:
 - HTTPS to the firewalls (azureuser/Msft123Msft123)